-Multiple studies have been reported regarding the incidence rates and overall risk of peripheral nerve injuries during the most common THA approaches.
+Multiple studies have reported the incidence rates and overall risk of peripheral nerve injuries during the most common THA approaches.
 The incidence rates reported vary widely in the literature.
 Reports dating back to the 1980s and 1990s cited up to an 8% incidence rate in THA patients.
 More contemporary studies report a 0.6% to 3.7% risk of nerve injury in THA patients, with the incidence rate at least doubled in the revision setting.
-The latter has been well documented in the literature dating back to the early 1970s.
+The latter has much documentation in the literature dating back to the early 1970s.

 Inferior gluteal nerve considerations

-While most literature reports focus injury to the sciatic, femoral, obturator, superior gluteal and lateral femoral cutaneous nerves, much less attention is given to the inferior gluteal nerve.
-In addition, the exact clinical outcome "definition" varies greatly from study to study, and with the majority of nerve injuries, fortunately, being mild in nature (i.e. mild neuropraxia), the postoperative clinical examination likely underestimates the true incidence of neurologic injuries following THA.
-This is particularly true in the case of the inferior gluteal nerve.
+While most literature reports focus injury to the sciatic, femoral, obturator, superior gluteal, and lateral femoral cutaneous nerves, much less attention is given to the inferior gluteal nerve.
+Also, the exact clinical outcome "definition" varies significantly from study to study, and with the majority of nerve injuries, fortunately, being mild in nature (i.e., mild neuropraxia), the postoperative clinical examination likely underestimates the true incidence of neurologic injuries following THA; this is particularly true in the case of the inferior gluteal nerve.

-Multiple cadaveric studies have documented the anatomy and course of the inferior gluteal nerve with respect to its anatomic susceptibility during the posterolateral approach to the hip.
-Apaydin et al. used 36 cadavers to develop a triangular landmark for the inferior gluteal nerve, this region included: posterior inferior iliac spine, ischial tuberosity, and greater trochanter.
+Multiple cadaveric studies have documented the anatomy and course of the inferior gluteal nerve concerning its anatomic susceptibility during the posterolateral approach to the hip.
+Apaydin et al. used 36 cadavers to develop a triangular landmark for the inferior gluteal nerve; this region included: posterior inferior iliac spine, ischial tuberosity, and greater trochanter.